 At this point, you should have a working solution and the RTD.DB window should look like this:

 In this example, you see that RTD.DB updates four tables with a single data row.

-The RTD server notifies and refreshes data, and RTD.DB successfully saves the data to a database.
+The RTD server notifies and refreshes data; RTD.DB successfully saves the data to a database.

 You can learn the meaning of controls and columns in the User Interface topic.

-Note that the application minimizes to the system tray by default.
+Note that the application minimizes the window to the system tray by default.
 You can restore the application using the tray icon.

 When the application works fine with test data, you can add as many tickers as you need.